Chokyotager/chokyotager.github.io/_pages/about.md

 ![BIND banner](https://github.com/Chokyotager/BIND/raw/main/art/abstract.png?raw=true)
 <i><sub>BIND, a fully sequence-based drug discovery model that is competitive with structure-based ones.</sub></i>

 I am Chinese Singaporean, born and raised in Singapore.
-As of now, I am an undergraduate reading biology at Nanyang Technological University.
-Previously, I received a diploma (associate degree equivalent) in Biomedical Science from Singapore Polytechnic.
+As of now, I am an incoming PhD student (starting in Michaelmas 2025) at the University of Cambridge under the supervision of Professor Michele Vendruscolo.
+Previously, I received a diploma (associate degree equivalent) in Biomedical Science from Singapore Polytechnic and a Bachelor of Science (Honours) degree from Nanyang Technological University.

 Feel free to contact me on Discord `@chocoparrot` if you want to have an informal chat.
 Or you could just email me.